terikon/cordova-plugin-photo-library/README.md

 # TODO

-- iOS: Bug: It seems to ignore png files
+- iOS: Bug: It seems to ignore png files.
 - iOS: PHImageContentMode.AspectFill returns images that larger than requested.
 Perform manual resizing.
-- iOS: convert to Swift 3
+- iOS: convert to Swift 3.
 - iOS: it seems regex causes slowdown with dataURL, and (possibly) uses too much memory - check how to do regex on iOS better.
+- iOS: should take into account image rotation.
-- Browser platform: Separate to multiple files
+- Browser platform: Separate to multiple files.
-- Browser platform: Compile plugin with webpack
+- Browser platform: Compile plugin with webpack.
-- Android: caching mechanism like [this one](https://developer.android.com/training/displaying-bitmaps/cache-bitmap.html) can be helpful
+- Android: caching mechanism like [this one](https://developer.android.com/training/displaying-bitmaps/cache-bitmap.html) can be helpful.
-- Add unit tests
+- Add unit tests.
-- Implement save protocol with HTTP POST, so no base64 transformation will be needed for saving
+- Implement save protocol with HTTP POST, so no base64 transformation will be needed for saving.
-- Browser - implement saving to folder
+- Browser - implement saving to folder.
-- saveImage and saveVideo should return saved libraryItem
+- saveImage and saveVideo should return saved libraryItem.
-- Improve documentation
+- Improve documentation.

 # References